CleverStack/clever-csv/README.md

 ![CleverStack NodeJS ORM Module](http://cleverstack.github.io/assets/img/logos/node-seed-logo-clean.png "CleverStack CSV processing")
 <blockquote>
-This CleverStack Module provides CSV processing on the backend, which can be used to do things like important data that is in CSV format.
+This CleverStack Module provides CSV processing on the backend, which can be used to do things like import data that is in CSV format to your database.
 </blockquote>

 ## Documentation